victor-shneer/haskell-step-by-step/README.md

 # Learn Haskell step by step

 ## enviroment set-up
-> be careful here friend.
-Article is a little bit outdated.
-But it is good and in 2022 I still could archive the same results with some deviations in the instalation process.
-Don't afraid to read error messages :) https://medium.com/@dogwith1eye/setting-up-haskell-in-vs-code-with-stack-and-the-ide-engine-81d49eda3ecf
+> Article is a little bit outdated.
+In 2022 I still could archive the same results with some deviations of the instalation process.
+Tip: don't afraid to read error messages :)
+https://medium.com/@dogwith1eye/setting-up-haskell-in-vs-code-with-stack-and-the-ide-engine-81d49eda3ecf

-## ghci commands
+## inside ghci
 ```
 :set prompt "ghci> "